refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/2-create-dataprovider.md

 Axios interceptor can be used to transform the error from response before Axios returns the response to your code.
 Interceptors are methods which are triggered before the main method.

-We create an `axiosInstance`, define an `interceptors` to handle an error and export it.
-Write this in a `utility` file.
+In a `utility` file, create an `axiosInstance` and define an `interceptor` to handle errors.
+Then export it.

 ```ts title=utility.ts
 import axios from "axios";